 After his father’s death, Edward Colston visited Bristol and joined the Society of Merchant Venturers in 1683.
 He attended two meetings (7) and continued to live in London.

 He became Deputy Governor of the Royal African Company in 1689, attending a Court for the final time in 1691.
 The last mention of Edward Colston in connection with the Royal African Company was made in the company records of 1692 when he received a small share of the warrant for gratuities to the Assistants.
 (8)

 With no heirs, Edward Colston gave away his vast fortune before he died in London in 1721.
 His body was buried in Bristol.
 How much of his wealth was derived from the family business based in Bristol and how much from the Mercers’ Company or Royal African Company is unknown, but there is no doubt that Edward Colston profited from the slave trading conducted by the Royal African Company.

 Today, the Society of Merchant Venturers continues to play an active role in the management of three institutions associated with Edward Colston’s name.

 In 1696, Colston entrusted to SMV the Almshouse on St Michael’s Hill, which still functions today as originally intended.

-He also put the management of Colston’s Hospital, his school ‘for 100 poor boys’, into the care of the Society.
-Originally opened in 1710 in the Great House on the site of today’s Bristol Beacon, formerly known as Colston Hall, in 1861, when the Great House was bought and renamed by the Council, Colston’s School relocated to Stapleton where it has expanded, flourished and is now a co-educational school for almost 800 pupils.
-In December 2021, the school announced that it would change its name, selecting a new name in 2022: Collegiate School, Bristol.
+He also put the management of Colston’s Hospital, his school ‘for 100 poor boys’, into the care of SMV.
+The school originally opened in 1710 in the Great House on the site of today’s Bristol Beacon, formerly known as Colston Hall.
+In 1861, when the Great House was bought and renamed by the Council, Colston’s School, as it was known at the time, relocated to Stapleton where it has expanded, flourished and is now a co-educational school for around 800 pupils.
+In 2022 the school changed its name to Collegiate School to represent its inclusive and diverse nature.

 Note: This summary has been reviewed by Dr Richard Stone, University of Bristol.